Foster Sarell

-Early life and education
+Early life

 Sarell was born on August 28, 1998, in Tacoma, Washington.
 He attended Graham-Kapowsin High School, where he earned numerous accolades in football.
 He was thrice named the team's lineman of the year, was three times all-area, three times all-state, three times all-league, three times league offensive lineman of the year, and three times All-American.
 He was league MVP in 2016 and was named first-team USA Today All-USA that season.
 Sarell, a five-star recruit, was widely ranked the top high school player in the state and was listed by some sources as high as number two nationally.
 He additionally participated in track and field and basketball, while earning the High GPA Achievement Award in all four years at the school.

+College career

 After graduating from high school, Sarell committed to Stanford to play college football, becoming one of the school's highest rated recruits ever.
 Sarell was joined by two other five star prospects, quarterback Davis Mills and offensive lineman Walker Little.
 As a true freshman in 2017, he played 14 games as a backup offensive lineman.
 As a sophomore in 2018, Sarell appeared in two games before suffering an injury and played in only one afterwards, leading him to redshirt for the season.
 He appeared in 11 games, each as a starter, in the 2019 season, being named to the All-Pac-10 Conference team as an honorable mention after the year ended.
 As a senior in 2020, he started all six games in a season shortened by COVID-19.
-Although Sarell had an extra year of eligibility in 2021, he decided to declare for the NFL Draft rather than return for a fifth season.
+Although Sarell had an extra year of eligibility in 2021, he decided to declare for the NFL draft rather than return for a fifth season.

 Professional career

+Baltimore Ravens

-After going unselected in the 2021 NFL Draft, Sarell was signed by the Baltimore Ravens as an undrafted free agent.
+After going unselected in the 2021 NFL draft, Sarell was signed by the Baltimore Ravens as an undrafted free agent.
 He was waived at the final roster cuts, on August 31.
 Sarell returned to the Ravens on September 16, being signed to the team's practice squad.
 However, he was released five days later.

+New York Giants

+On September 1, 2021, one day after being released from the Baltimore practice squad, Sarell joined the New York Giants practice squad.
+After spending about a week there, he was released on September 28.